Virginia’s Felony Disenfranchisement Provision Faces a New Legal Challenge Under This 150-Year-Old Law

 Under the 1870 Virginia Readmission Act, which remains in effect today, the commonwealth is required to adhere to certain ongoing conditions in order to maintain its representation in Congress.
 One such condition stipulates that the Virginia Constitution should “never be amended or changed as to deprive any citizen or class of citizens of the right to vote…except as a punishment” for an exhaustive list of crimes that were considered “felonies at common law” in 1870.
 Common law is a body of law derived from England upon which the United States’ then-nascent 19th century legal system was based.

 King v.
 Youngkin, the federal lawsuit filed in June that challenges Virginia’s felony disenfranchisement provision, specifically focuses on this aspect of Virginia’s Readmission Act.
 The case was brought on behalf of Bridging The Gap In Virginia — a nonprofit organization that focuses on empowering formerly incarcerated individuals and re-integrating them into society — along with three Virginia residents who are disenfranchised due to former felony convictions.
+The plaintiffs are represented by attorneys from Protect Democracy, the ACLU of Virginia and WilmerHale.

 According to the lawsuit, the Virginia Readmission Act only permits Virginia to deny voting rights to those who were convicted of crimes that were considered “common law” felonies in 1870.
 These crimes include murder, manslaughter, arson, burglary, robbery, rape, sodomy, mayhem and larceny.